Pay Attention to These Five Loan Components to Maximize Your Apartment Returns

-Of all the loan components, recourse is the most important because it can come back to bite you big-time.
+Of all the commercial apartment loan components, recourse is the most important because it can come back to bite you big-time.
 In fact, this is one of the things that happened with the real estate crash in the late 2000s.
 “A ton of people put up recourse and all their loans went bad, and it caused bankruptcies and other issues,” Steve explained.
 “Not all the lenders will do all the math on all the recourse you have.
 So you may have guaranteed 150% of your assets, and if everybody comes calling them at the same time, that can be a real problem.”

 With a nonrecourse loan, you are personally protected as long as you don’t commit fraud or gross negligence (what are referred to as “carve outs”).

 Steve said, “In general there are a lot of options for multifamily investing in particular that do not require recourse, and as long as you stay at a reasonable loan-to-value, you can get a nice healthy 75% loan and still remain nonrecourse.”
 And if you go low enough on the loan-to-value ratio, depending on the lender, you can avoid the bad-bay carve outs too.

 4 – Terms

-Another component of the apartment loan to pay attention to are the loan terms.
+Another component of the commercial real estate loan to pay attention to are the apartment loan terms.
 “A lot of banks will want to do a 35-month loan, or a 36, or up to five years with extensions,” Steve said.
 Your ideal loan terms will depend on your business plan.
-For example, if you plan on a long-term hold, especially with the historically low interest rates, it may make sense to pay a high interest rate and lock in a 15-year loan.
+For example, if you plan on a long-term hold, especially with the historically low interest rates, it may make sense to pay a high interest rate and lock in a 15-year commercial apartment loan.
 If your business plan is to add value and refinance, a three-year bridge loan may be the best option for you.

 5 – Prepayment Penalty